SPAWN USE INSTRUCTIONS – PLEASE READ UPON RECEIPT

 • never put any spawn back in the bag for use later.

-This spawn is used to inoculate hardwood logs that were cut in the winter and have rested for at least 1 month.
-It can also be used on freshly cut / recently cut hardwood stumps.
-You need a drill with a 12.5 or 13.5 mm (or ½ inch) bit and an inoculation tool.
+This spawn is used to inoculate hardwood logs that were cut in the winter or early spring before leaf bud.
+Logs should rest for at least 1 month prior to inoculation.
+Spawn can also be used on freshly cut / recently cut hardwood stumps from healthy trees.
+You need a drill with a 12.5 or 13.5 mm (½ inch) bit and an inoculation tool.
 A depth stop on the drill bit is helpful.
 Drill holes to a depth of 1 and 1/8th inches or 28.5 mm.
-The holes MUST be sealed with cheese or bees wax or with a Styrofoam tab because the small amount of spawn in each hole can dry out in a matter of hours.
-For Shiitake or Oyster, drill your holes 10-15 cm (4-6 inches) apart, in ‘offset’ rows that are 5 – 7.5 cm (2 – 3 inches) apart.
+The holes MUST be sealed with cheese or bees wax or with a Styrofoam cap because the small amount of spawn in each hole can dry out in a matter of hours.
+Drill holes 10-15 cm (4-6 inches) apart, in ‘offset’ rows that are 5 – 7.5 cm (2 – 3 inches) apart.
 The holes should form a diamond pattern as in the diagram below.

 o o o o o o

 Fill holes with loose sawdust spawn using an inoculation tool.
-For tool descriptions and pricing see our mushroom growing equipment page. http://mycosource.com/mushroom-growing-equipment/
+For tool descriptions and supplies with pricing see our mushroom growing equipment page. http://mycosource.com/mushroom-growing-equipment/

-You can also use a small funnel and tamping rod to insert the spawn into the holes but a tool will speed your work.
-Holes must be sealed with cheese or bees wax.
-Or you can seal holes with Styrofoam caps on holes that have been drilled with a 13.5mm bit.
-If you are using wax you may have to heat wax ‘in the field’.
-You can use a coleman camp stove or a burner with a butane cylinder; use a tine can other metal vessel in which to heat wax.
+If you don’t want to invest in an inoculation tool you can also use a small funnel and tamping rod (such as a clean pencil) to insert the spawn into the holes but an inoculation tool will speed your work.
+Holes must be sealed with wax (cheese or bees wax) or with styrofoam caps.
+If you are using wax you will have to melt the wax.
+To do this ‘in the field’ you can use a coleman camp stove or a burner with a butane cylinder; use a tin can or other metal vessel in which to heat wax.
 Apply wax with dobbers or with very small sponge paint brushes or with a turkey baster.
 Always use safety precautions when using gas/butane burners.
-Styrofoam caps come in rolls and fit 13.5mm diameter holes.
+Styrofoam caps come in rolls – pinch off individual caps and insert on top of the spawn in each hole so that it is flush with the bark.
 See the above page for pricing of wax and caps.

 The ideal location for your logs is under the forest canopy in a well-drained area with good air movement.
 You will need access to water unless you plan to rely on natural rainfall to provoke ‘fruiting’.
-For the first 4 weeks of the spawn run it is recommended that you water the logs once a week unless there is sufficient rainfall and/or the logs were quite wet (inside) when inoculated.
-The objective during the spawn run is to keep the moisture level inside the logs high but allow the outside to dry so as not to rot the bark off.
+During that first summer of the spawn run you may have to water/soak the logs if there is a drought; if there is sufficient rainfall and/or the logs were quite moist (inside) when inoculated this should not be necessary; freshly cut logs from healthy tress that have been covered with snow and/or exposed to rainfall prior to inoculation should remain adequately moist inside.
+Note that logs should not be watered frequently like a garden but should be soaked/sprinkled for 24 hours at a time; frequent watering will only cause the bark to rot and won’t maintin the moisture content inside the log.
+The objective during the spawn run is to maintain the moisture level inside the logs but to allow the outside bark to dry so as not to rot the bark off.
 Logs should not be exposed to full sun during the spawn run.
 During winter months keep logs shaded.
 Even if logs are under the forest canopy they may need to be covered with shade cloth or with some form of breathable covering so that they are not exposed to full/direct sun for hours at a time, especially during the late afternoon.

-The following books contain vital, detailed information on inoculation and log management.
-The techniques described are applicable, with modifications, for growing other species of wood mushrooms such as Tree oyster, Maitake, and Reishi.
+The following books contain, detailed information on shiitake inoculation and log management.
+The techniques described are applicable, with modifications, for growing other species of wood mushrooms such as Tree oyster, Lion’s Mane, Maitake, and Reishi.

 Growing Shiitake Mushrooms in a Continental Climate by Kozak, M.& J.Krawcyk